Listen to the audio version of this article

 Common Mistake #9: Design Inconsistencies

-To the point on simplicity, if a design is going to introduce new standards, they have to at least be consistent across the app.
-Each new function or piece of content doesn’t necessarily have to be an opportunity to introduce a new design concept.
-Are texts uniformly formatted?
+Is the text uniformly formatted?
 Do UI elements behave in predictable, yet pleasing ways throughout the app?
-Design consistency must find the balance between existing within common visual language, as well as avoiding being aesthetically stagnant.
+Design consistency must find the balance between existing common visual language and avoiding being aesthetically stagnant.
 The balance between intuitive consistency and boredom is a fine line.

 All designers should analyze the use of their apps with some sort of feedback loop in order to learn what is and isn’t working.
 A common mistake in testing is for a team to do their beta testing in-house.
 It’s imperative to bring in fresh eyes in order to really dig into the drafts of the app.